 There is funding available from the Police and Crime Commissioner to assist projects within the North Lincolnshire area aimed at reducing crime and improving community cohesion.

-If you have a project in mind we’d love to hear from you – please have a look at the funding information and details of how to apply for the Crime Reduction Fund.
+If you have a project in mind we’d love to hear from you – please have a look at the funding information and details of how to apply for the Safer Communities Fund.

 Funding for partner organisations